Yingkou Liaoning, China Travel Guide

 Some international travelers locate non-stop flights to Dalian (DLC) or Shenyang (SHE) for a closer entry.

-Self-it is not recommended to drive permitted for foreign tourists without a local Chinese driving license.
+Self-driving is not permitted for international visitors without a local Chinese driving license.

 Road conditions are generally good, especially major highways and city thoroughfares.

-Understand the procedures and allow ample time for each step for a hassle-free departure.
+Understand the procedures and allow ample time for each step to make sure it's a smooth departure.

-No specific exit fees or taxes when leaving from China for foreign tourists; these costs are typically incorporated into airfare.
+You won't pay exit fees when leaving from China for foreign tourists; these costs are typically incorporated into airfare.

 Always confirm your flight or train schedule 24-48 hours before departure.

-Use navigation apps (Baidu Maps or DiDi) to estimate journey time to the airport or station, accounting for traffic.
+Use navigation apps (Baidu Maps or DiDi) to estimate travel time to the airport or station, accounting for traffic.

 No particular exit fees or taxes are levied upon departure from China for foreign tourists.

-Buses are the main mode of public transportation in Yingkou, offering comprehensive coverage across the city.
+Buses are the main mode of public transportation in Yingkou, offering comprehensive coverage all over the city.

 Digital maps are crucial for navigating bus routes.
 Access is limited for mobility challenges.